marcelopuppin/Getting-and-Cleaning-Data/CodeBook.md

 Parameters:

-<label_name> is "activity"
+"label_name" is "activity".
 Used to read all activity values

-<column_data> is a vector containing all items for the specified label name column
+"column_data" is a vector containing all items for the specified label name column.
 Each value will be transformed to the correspondent label (WALKING, ...)

 Helper functions
 ----------------
-Used to read the appropriate data files into a vector or matrix
+Used to read the appropriate data files into a vector or matrix.